NASCAR Sprint Cup

 bring you this year's Nextel Cup and Busch Series.

-Dover International Speedway Facts: The Apache Warrior 400 is hosted
+Dover International Speedway Facts: The Dover 400 is hosted

 at the legendary Dover International Speedway, and the